LookUpMark/flow-ai/README.md

 ## ✨ Key Features

 - **🔄 Multi-Stage Knowledge Pipeline**: Transform raw content through configurable stages of analysis, synthesis, condensation, and enhancement.
-- **📁 Universal File Support**: Process text files, PDFs, Word documents, and direct text input with a single workflow.
+- **📁 Universal File Support**: Process text files, PDFs, Word documents, PowerPoint presentations, and direct text input with a single workflow.
 - **🧠 Intelligent Analysis**: Leverage state-of-the-art AI models for deep content understanding and contextual relationship mapping.
-- **📊 Flexible Exporting**: Generate polished outputs in PDF, Word (DOCX), and Markdown formats, ready for sharing or archiving.
+- **📊 Flexible Exporting**: Generate polished outputs in PDF and Markdown formats, ready for sharing or archiving.
 - **⚙️ Configurable AI Models**: Full support for different AI providers and model configurations directly from the user interface.
 - **📱 Responsive Design**: A smooth and optimized user experience for both desktop and mobile workflows.
 - **🐳 Dockerized Development Environment**: Quick and consistent setup with Docker for development and deployment.